-Section 4.2 If services are not covered by our plan, you must pay the full cost
+Section 4.2 What should you do if services are not covered by our plan?

-We cover all medical services that are medically necessary, listed in the Medical Benefits Chart (this chart is in Chapter 4 of this booklet), and obtained consistent with plan rules.
+We cover all medical services that are medically necessary, listed in the Benefits Chart (this chart is in Chapter 4 of this booklet), and obtained consistent with plan rules.
 You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan covered services or they were obtained out-of-network and were not authorized.